-- a land and buildings in Ireland; - b minerals and mining rights in Ireland; and - c unquoted shares or securities deriving their value or the greater part of their value directly or indirectly from the above assets.
+- 1. land and buildings in Ireland; - 2. minerals and mining rights in Ireland; and - 3. unquoted shares or securities deriving their value or the greater part of their value directly or indirectly from the above assets.

 International tax

 Taxation of foreign-source income